DexWRLD/Windows-11-CyberSec-Setup/Guides/PowerShell_Setup.md

    scoop install oh-my-posh
    ```

-3. For further information on that, you can use this great tutorial by Adam Driscoll to further customize it and use it -> (Link to the video)[https://www.youtube.com/watch?v=OL9Mr4dzIWU&t=32s]
+3. For further information on that, you can use this great tutorial by Adam Driscoll to further customize it and use it.
+Link to the video -> https://www.youtube.com/watch?v=OL9Mr4dzIWU&t=32s

 ## Step 3: Customize PowerShell Theme

 1. Choose a theme from the official [Oh My Posh theme gallery](https://ohmyposh.dev/docs/themes).